ibm-cloud-docs/vpc/ppnlb-create.md

 {: #ppnlb-api-creating-network-load-balancer}
 {: api}

-The following example illustrates creating a Private Path network load balancer with the API.
+The following example illustrates creating a Private Path NLB with the API.
 The NLB detailed here is in front of two VPC virtual server instances (`192.168.100.5` and `192.168.100.6`) running a web application that listens on port `80`.
 It has a front-end listener, which allows secure access to the web application by using HTTPS.

 This example skips the [prerequisite steps](/docs/vpc?topic=vpc-creating-vpc-resources-with-cli-and-api&interface=cli){: external} for using the API to provision a VPC, subnets, and instances.
 {: note}

-To create a Private Path network load balancer with the API, follow these steps:
+To create a Private Path NLB with the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment&interface=cli){: external}.